 Oh, right!
 There is another alternative.

 Many years ago I founded the M.W.F.
 (Monster Wrestling Federation).
 It was a very popular attraction to my now extinct website.
 But like all great things, it had to end.
 But it’s legacy lived on when I started working for Toho Kingdom.
 I was tasked with breathing new life into what was formerly known as the T.M.W.F.
 (Toho Monster Wrestling Federation).
 But when I officially joined up, it had a different name…

 It’s called the K.W.C.
 (Kaiju War Chronicles).
 It’s part of this really cool, popular little website called Toho Kingdom.
 It’s about monsters expressing themselves in the best way they know how: fighting.
 They do this in stories written by the fans for the fans.
 We’ve been writing these stories for several years now.

 So imagine my surprise when Anthony Romero, the owner and founder of Toho Kingdom himself, offered me money for all of my hard work and dedication.
 Wait, what?
 That’s not what this is about?
 Then why the hell am I writing this?!
 Oh.
 Oh… OH!
 Oh come on!
 That’s what this is about?!

-Well, apparently I’m supposed to provide some backstory behind Toho Kingdom’s 2011 April Fools Event.
+Well, apparently I’m supposed to provide some backstory behind Toho Kingdom’s April Fools Day 2011 event.
 Sorry about all that buildup.
 I’m sure you were expecting something epic.
 Blame the purple snake running this operation for ruining the moment.
 Anyway, I better get back to doing my job, the one I don’t get paid for…

 That’s when it all fell into place.